realgud/realgud-node-inspect/README.md

 [realgud](http://github.com/realgud/realgud).

 For node before version 6.3, an older protocol is used.
-In realgud, that debugger for the older version is called nodejs.
+In realgud, that debugger for the older version is called node-debug.